 PROVIDER NETWORK STATUS Sample Clauses

 PROVIDER NETWORK STATUS.
 The allowed amount may vary depending upon whether the Provider is an In-Network or an Out-of-Network Provider.
 For Covered Services performed by an In-Network Provider, the allowed amount for this plan is the rate the Provider has agreed with Alliant to accept as reimbursement for the Covered Services.
-Because In-Network Providers have agreed to accept the allowed amount as payment in full for that service, they should not send you a bill or collect for amounts above the allowed amount.
-However, you may receive a bill or be asked to pay all or a portion of the allowed amount to the extent you have not met your Deductible or have a copayment or Coinsurance.
-Please call customer service at (000) 000-0000 for help in finding an In-Network Provider or visit XxxxxxxXxxxx.xxx.
-Providers who have not signed a contract with us and are not in any of our networks are Out-of-Network Providers.
-For Covered Services you receive from Out-of-Network Providers (other than emergency services), the MAC for this plan will be one of the following as determined by Alliant: • An amount based on our out-of-network fee schedule/rate, which we have established at our discretion, and which we reserve the right to modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar providers contracted with Alliant, reimbursement amounts paid by the Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data; or • An amount based on information provided by a third-party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable providers’ fees and costs to deliver care; or • An amount negotiated by us or a third- party vendor which has been agreed to by the Provider.
-This may include rates for services coordinated through case management; or • An amount equal to the total charges billed by the Provider, but only if such charges are less than the MAC calculated by using one of the methods described above.
-The MAC for out-of-network Emergency Medical Services is calculated as described in the Department of Labor Regulation 29 CFR 2590.715-2719A(b)(3)(i)(A), (B) & (C); with respect to emergency services we will calculate the MAC as: • The amount negotiated with In-Network Providers for the emergency service furnished, excluding a...
+Because In-Network Providers have agreed to accept the allowed amount as payment in full for that service, they should not send You a xxxx or collect for amounts above the allowed amount.
+However, You may receive a xxxx or be asked to pay all or a portion of the allowed amount to the extent You have not met Your Deductible or have a copayment or Coinsurance.
+Please call Customer Service at (000) 000-0000 for help in finding an In-Network Provider or visit XxxxxxxXxxxx.xxx.
+Providers who have not signed a contract with Us and are not in any of our networks are Out-of-Network Providers.
+For Covered Services You choose to receive from Out-of-Network Providers, the MAC for this plan will be one of the following as determined by Alliant: • An amount based on Our out-of-network fee schedule/rate, which We have established at Our discretion, and which We reserve the right to modify from time to time, after considering one or more of the following: reimbursement amounts accepted by like/similar providers contracted with Alliant, reimbursement amounts paid by the Centers for Medicare and Medicaid Services for the same services or supplies, and other industry cost, reimbursement and utilization data; or • An amount based on information provided by a third-party vendor, which may reflect one or more of the following factors: (1) the complexity or severity of treatment; (2) level of skill and experience required for the treatment; or (3) comparable providers’ fees and costs to deliver care; or • An amount negotiated by Us or a third- party vendor which has been agreed to by the Provider.
+This may includerates for services coordinated through case management; or • An amount equal to the total charges billed by the Provider, but only if such charges are less than the MAC calculated by using one of the methods described above.
+The MAC for out-of-network emergency medical services is calculated as described in Title 33 of the Official Code of Georgia Annotated (OCGA) 33-20E-4; with respect to emergency services We will calculate the MAC as the greater of: • The verifiable contracted amount paid by all eligible insurers for the provision of the same or similar services as d...

 AutoNDA by SimpleDocs